cristine-eross/cristine-eross/README.md

 # Short about me 👇

-### 👋 Hi, I’m Cristine, learning web development.
+### 👋 Hi, I’m Cristine, a newcomer to the web dev community, a former teacher.
-I'm coding every day because I truly ENJOY it and my goal is to turn my passion into a career.
+I'm coding every day because I truly enjoy it and my goal is to turn my passion into a career.
 #### What I can do at this point:

 - create and manage **WordPress** websites (Elementor Containers and E-Commerce experience)